nick-wireless/learn.nuxt.com/README.md

 - Antfu uses eslint for linting and formatting and describes why [here](https://antfu.me/posts/why-not-prettier).
 Essentially, allows line by line control over how things are handled (with highlevel options).

 ### From the audience:
-- To flip between start and end of open brackets: CMD + Shift + \
+- To flip between start and end of open brackets: *CMD + Shift + \\*
-- To jump to that line number: CMD + P, then : with line number
+- To jump to that line number: *CMD + P, then : with line number*

 Deeper dive topics:

 ### Eslint settings for wrapping of lists:
 - Eslint, customized his own prettier formatting preference re. first items::
     - Can change the arrangement 'all on one line' vs 'vertical list' of items, but setting preference on the first item.
-    - Look for rule drafting in []'consistent-list-newline'](https://github.com/antfu/eslint-plugin-antfu/blob/main/src/rules/consistent-list-newline.md)
+    - Look for rule drafting in ['consistent-list-newline'](https://github.com/antfu/eslint-plugin-antfu/blob/main/src/rules/consistent-list-newline.md)

 ### Searching existing alternate code bases, while in flow:
-- One good efficiency hack Antfu uses with the Tab functionality available in MacOS & VSCode is CNT + R (for recent) to look (or search through) previously opened projects.
+- One good efficiency hack Antfu uses with the Tab functionality available in MacOS & VSCode is *CNT + R* (for recent) to look (or search through) previously opened projects.
-- Tip: consider CNT + R && CMD + Enter on selected project, opens in a new tab.
+- Tip: consider *CNT + R && CMD + Enter* on selected project, opens in a new tab.
     - Great for setting up workspaces (learning from other projects) or
     - For opening a reference project to review before writing your own.
-- CMD + P, allows you to search for files within the project.
+- *CMD + P*, allows you to search for files within the project.

 ### [.zshrc](https://github.com/antfu/dotfiles/blob/main/.zshrc)
 - Highlights a long list of aliases, within zsh, for node use.